Harshini314/517-ravindran-mentalhealth/README.md

 # The Importance of Mental Health

 Society has normalised the stigmatistion of mental health conditions.
 It's high time we realised that there is nothing shameful about seeking help for mental conditions just as we do for physical health.
+This must be done with immediate action.

 ![mentalhealth](images/mentalhealth.jpeg)